kanidm/kanidm/book/src/developers/designs/replication.md

     Time 0: create entry X cid { time: 0, server: A }
     Time 1: create entry X cid { time: 1, server: B }

-When viewed like this, we can see that the second create had it been performed on the same server would have been rejected for a duplicate entry.
-In replication though, this means that the later entry will be moved to the conflict state.
+When viewed like this, we can see that if the second create had been performed on the same server, it would have been rejected as a duplicate entry.
+With replication enabled, this means that the latter entry will be moved to the conflict state instead.

-The same process occurs with the same results when the reverse incremental operation occurs to server B where it receives the entry with the earlier creation from A. It will order the events and conflict it's local copy of the entry.
+The same process occurs with the same results when the reverse incremental operation occurs to server B where it receives the entry with the earlier creation from A. It will order the events and "conflict" it's local copy of the entry.

 ### Attribute